Alamodome: Other sports

 The 1993 U.S. Olympic Festival held some of the first paid events in the Alamodome in July and August 1993, including the opening and closing ceremonies and ice skating events.

-The now-defunct San Antonio Dragons of the International Hockey League played some games in 1997 and 1998 at the Alamodome when its home, Freeman Coliseum, was unavailable during the annual San Antonio Stock Show & Rodeo (a similar scheduling conflict the Spurs now face at the new AT&T Center).
+The now-defunct San Antonio Dragons of the International Hockey League played some games in 1997 and 1998 at the Alamodome when its home, Freeman Coliseum, was unavailable during the annual San Antonio Stock Show & Rodeo (a similar scheduling conflict the Spurs now face at the newer Frost Bank Center).
 The Professional Bull Riders (PBR) has held two Built Ford Tough Series events in the Alamodome (2007, 2008).

 Two NHL pre-season games were held at the Alamodome.
 The Dallas Stars faced off against the Los Angeles Kings in back-to-back seasons at the Alamodome in 1994 and 1995.
 The Stars defeated the Kings 3–2 on September 27, 1994, with 14,342 fans in attendance (this was one of the last hockey games to take place before the 1994–95 NHL lockout).
 The following year Dallas claimed a 4–2 victory over the Kings in front of 8,122 hockey fans on September 26, 1995.
 Hockey Hall of Fame forward Wayne Gretzky participated in both preseason matchups.

 In college football, Notre Dame has played two Shamrock Series (home-away-from-home) games here against Washington State in 2009 and Army in 2016.

 Music

 After the opening ceremonies, the first major event held at the facility was Paul McCartney's The New World Tour concert, which took place on May 29, 1993.

 The Alamodome has played host to music festivals, including Ozzfest.
-It has also hosted concerts to artists such as The Rolling Stones, U2, Prince, Elton John, Rod Stewart, AC/DC, George Strait, Britney Spears, Guns N' Roses, *NSYNC, Backstreet Boys, Janet Jackson, Metallica, Pink Floyd, Alice Cooper, Def Leppard, Mötley Crüe, Scorpions, Rammstein and many more.
+It has also hosted concerts to artists such as Shakira, The Rolling Stones, U2, Prince, Elton John, Tina Turner, Rod Stewart, AC/DC, George Strait, Britney Spears, Guns N' Roses, *NSYNC, Backstreet Boys, Janet Jackson, Metallica, Pink Floyd, Alice Cooper, Def Leppard, Mötley Crüe, Scorpions, Rammstein and many more.

-Every summer, Drum Corps International hosts its DCI San Antonio – Southwestern Championships at the Alamodome.
+Drum Corps International (DCI) hosts its Southwestern Championships at the Alamodome each July.
+This competition marks the first (and usually only) time during the DCI Summer Tour that each World Class corps gets to compete against each other at the same event prior to the DCI World Championships held a few weeks later at Lucas Oil Stadium.

-The Alamodome also hosts the Bands of America Super-Regional Championships every year in November, as well as the University Interscholastic League State Marching Band Contest.
+Each November, the Alamodome also hosts the Bands of America San Antonio Super Regional Championships, as well as the University Interscholastic League State Marching Band Contest.